 Data Centre CHP / Cogeneration

 Combined heat and power (CHP) or cogeneration has significant potential in the data centre industry.
 Electricity and heat recovered from a gas engine captive power plant can be deployed for useful onsite us.
-Converting the heat into cooling via absorption chillers is called combined cooling heat and power or trigeneration, and can be deployed to support the cooling of data centre loads.
+Converting the heat into cooling via absorption chillers is called combined cooling and power (CCP) part of the process of or trigeneration, and can be deployed to support the cooling of data centre loads.

 Benefits of CHP in data centres